rscotton/detekt-demo/README.md

 Includes boilerplate configuration to work with [Detekt](https://detekt.dev/) in a Kotlin project.

+Repository includes:

+1. A [basic Gradle configuration](#gradle--rules-configuration) to run Detekt
+2. Two [Github Actions workflows](#github-actions-workflows) to run Detekt - one with Type Resolution and one without
+3. A [pre-push Git hook](#git-hooks-tooling) + tooling to install it in order to run Detekt before pushing a commit

 ## Usage

 To run "basic" Detekt, run the following command from the root of this project: